1 2

 Medication Impact

-The being administered are highly potent to combat bacterial infection, but on the other hand, those broad-spectrum bactericides destroy not only pathogenic organisms but also a large amount of the friendly bacteria.
+The antibiotics being administered are highly potent to combat bacterial infection, but on the other hand, those broad-spectrum bactericides destroy not only pathogenic organisms but also a large amount of the friendly bacteria.
 Different classes of antibiotics vary in the degree to which they perturb the gut microbiota.
 For example, aminoglycosides and tetracyclines are highly perturbing to the gut microbiota, whereas other narrow-spectrum antibiotics may be only minimally perturbing.
 In any case, antibiotic exposure has been associated with reduced diversity, a lower number of probiotics, and elevated levels of opportunistic pathogens such as C. difficile.
 This will pave the way for disastrous complications, such as infection with Clostridioides difficile.

 Immediately after the use of antibiotics, the diversity and abundance of gut microbiota sharply decrease, especially that of probiotics such as Bifidobacterium and Lactobacillus.
 Such an imbalance in microbiota may lead to disturbed intestinal barrier function, higher risk of leaky gut syndrome, and even allow the translocation of pathogens and toxins into the bloodstream, leading to systemic inflammation responses and immune dysfunction.
 Many studies have linked antibiotic use with the rising incidence of chronic diseases such as obesity, diabetes, and autoimmune diseases.